Is this for real?

 How do I apply?

 You can apply online here.
-The application is straightforward, and is complete-able in 15 minutes or less.
+The application is straightforward and will require around 15 minutes to complete.
 Because of the volume of applications, we cannot personally respond to each application individually.
 But you will receive a super friendly autoreply in your inbox that lets you know the application was accepted by our system.

 What have you funded in the past?

 You can find descriptions of our previous grant recipients on this website.

 While Awesome Tampa Bay keeps an open mind about projects, we have found that there are generally a few types of submissions that we are less willing to fund.
 However, these are just guidelines.
 If you think we would be interested in your awesome project even if it flirts with one of these types, there’s no penalty for submitting anyway!